PhilippSalvisberg/docker-odb/OracleDatabase/11.2/README.md

 	* tePLSQL (master branch as of build time)
 	* oddgen example/tutorial schemas ODDGEN, OGDEMO (master branch as of build time)

-This image supports CDB and non-CDB architecture.
-The latter is the default.

 Due to [OTN Developer License Terms](http://www.oracle.com/technetwork/licenses/standard-license-152015.html) I cannot make this image available on a public Docker registry.

 ## Installation